 To upload your profile:

 Your system browser opens and shows your profile's detail page.
-The status symbol of your profile changes from a folder to a cloud to indicate that your profile is now online.
+Back in the Launcher, the status symbol of your profile has changed from a folder to a cloud to indicate that your profile is now online.

 If you have more than one Eclipse installation, you may want to: